Transgender Day of Remembrance

 Unitarian Universalist congregations honor this day by attending local Transgender Day of Remembrance vigils and bearing witness, offering their sanctuary to transgender community groups who need a space to hold a vigil, honoring Transgender Day of Remembrance during a Sunday service either with a moment of silence or by crafting the entire service around this theme, and more.

 Transgender Day of Remembrance Resources

-- Resources on hosting a vigil from Standing on the Side of Love
+- Resources on hosting a vigil from Side with Love

 - Transgender Day of Remembrance toolkit and more from Transfaith

 - List of Transgender Day of Remembrance events and locations